 A Walkabout in Pyrgos

-I spent one afternoon wandering up and down the little steps and lanes of Pyrgos, the little town whose lights twinkled at me across the vineyards every night.
+I spent one afternoon wandering up and down the little steps and lanes of Pyrgos.
+It’s the little town whose lights twinkle at me across the vineyards every night.
 I found it to be a great thing to do during my visit to the island.

-It’s the highest spot in the center of the island and the ancient town is wrapped around the ruins of Kasteli Castle.
+It’s the highest spot in the center of the island and the town wraps around the ruins of Kasteli Castle.
 Since it’s off the beaten tourist track it was much quieter than Firá and easy to walk about.

 I continued along, wandering aimlessly through the warren of streets and came across several more small churches.
 I also found, as expected, numerous shops and restaurants.

-One of the latter was Kasteli Bar & Restaurant where a dozen or so people were enjoying a magnificent view across the island from their perch on the restaurant’s terrace.
-I continued along, however, and soon found a tiny restaurant reminiscent of a small living room where I enjoyed a great salad and wine.
+One of the latter Is the Kasteli Bar & Restaurant.
+There are a dozen or so people enjoying a magnificent view across the island from their perch on the restaurant’s terrace.
+I continued along, however, and soon find a tiny restaurant reminiscent of a small living room.
+I sat down and enjoyed a great salad and wine.

-In the evening I drove into Firá and joined the hundreds of others on their cliffside perches to watch the sunset.
-Although picturesque, it turned out to be a bit disappointing since there was a lot of smog out over the water which dulled the colors quite a bit.
+In the evening I drive into Firá and join the hundreds of others on their cliffside perches to watch the sunset.
+Although picturesque, it is a bit disappointing since a lot of smog over the water dulls the colors quite a bit.
 I made up my mind to try my sunset luck in Oia on the far end of the island the following evening.

 Beautiful Oia on Santorini

 Oia (pronounced “ee-a”), is another great place to visit.
-The road to Oia, as Lefteris had warned me, was challenging at best and torturous in the dark, with numerous twists and turns and buses that squeezed by me, sometimes not even slowing down.
-But even so, Oia turned out to be so spectacular I made the trip twice.
+The road to Oia, as Lefteris had warned me, was challenging at best.
+It’s also torturous in the dark, with numerous twists and turns.
+In addition, buses squeeze by me, sometimes not even slowing down.

 Oia is quintessential Cyclades…colorful bougainvillea and bright red geraniums set against whitewashed houses trimmed in blue with the cobalt sea as a backdrop.
 Three-hundred steps below it is the tiny port of Ammoudi, comprised of a couple of tavernas and a handful of colorful fishing boats in the cove.

-It was a beautiful, serene moment with hardly a sound to be heard anywhere, as we stood captivated by the evening sky morphing through a palette of pastels.
+It is a beautiful, serene moment with hardly a sound to be heard anywhere.
+We are all captivated by the evening sky morphing through a palette of pastels.
 Then, as the last speck of sun slid below the horizon a huge cheer went up from the crowd, all of us feeling we had just witnessed a once-in-a-lifetime event.